 Doc’s Place BBS was alive with traffic from all over the world.
 While most dial up BBS’s had folded, there were still callers that loved to BBS!

 Doc’s Place BBS has always been a free Fidonet messaging system, but Doc’s users often made donations to help with the costs keeping it online.
-Doc’s system newsletter has some interesting news about our bbs history.
+Doc’s place bbs system newsletter has some interesting news from the good old bbs days.

-Docs Place BBS is still online.
-It’s sitting here running on this old Dell Optiplex 755, running under Windows XP Pro 64bit, with a Road Runner cable internet connection.
+Docs Place BBS is still online .
+It’s sitting here running on this old Dell Optiplex 980, under Windows 10 Pro 64bit, with a Road Runner cable internet connection.

 Check out this video showing the Telnet side of the BBS in operation.
 It looks identical to an old dial up terminal.
 And we did it all without a mouse or graphical user interface.

 Doc’s Place BBS software is Wildcat Version 5 from 2000 .
 It has not been updated since then but still runs for months unattended.
 Doc has modernized the appearance and functionality of the web html templates that include language translation.

 Whatever happened to the good old days?
 It’s nice to reminisce about all the fun times.
 The monthly PinellasNet3603 SysOp meetings were fun and a great learning experience.
 Doc now hangs out on the Internet keeping up with tech.
 He can be found easily on Facebook and Twitter by @FidoSysop.

 Were you a part of the BBS Scene of yesterday?
 A Caller or SysOp?
 Your thoughts or experiences adding to this story are sincerely appreciated.